 David's specialism in residential property and progression throughout the firm has enabled him to build many long-lasting relationships with clients he has helped over the years and continues to do so.
 He has a great deal of legal and life experience and enjoys interaction with those known to him as well as newly introduced people.

-Debbie, who is an Associate and Chartered Legal Executive, specialises in residential property.
+Debbie, who is a Partner, specialises in residential property.
 After joining Hart Brown in 1984 she quickly progressed through the ranks qualifying as a Legal Executive in 1996.
 She was admitted to the Fellowship in 1997.
 Debbie is well known in the Godalming area and receives high praise both from clients and agents who come back to her time and time again.

 Her most memorable case was the purchase of a property for clients who were looking for a quick turnaround.
 It was a mere 3 working days from instructions to exchange of contracts.